UniStuttgart-VISUS/megamol/docs/manual.md

 *Parameter Slots* are the third type of slots.
 These are access points to exposed parameters controlling the functionality.
 Such parameters are automatically included in the frontend’s GUI.
-An example of such parameters are the setup of the virtual camera in modules of type `View3D_2` or the dataset file name in data source modules.
+An example of such parameters is the setup of the virtual camera in modules of type `View3D_2` or the dataset file name in data source modules.

 The *module call graph* is configured for MegaMol using a project file.
 These files define modules and interconnecting calls for different instance specifications.